 To avoid wax moths in stored frames, store them either in very cold temperatures or with granules of paradichlorobenzene (PBD).

 Wasps, hornets, and yellowjackets will sometimes kill bees at the entrance to the hive or out in the wild.
 The best way to deal with them is to find and chemically destroy their nest.
 Alternatively, you can move your hives away from the nest or use an entrance reducer to help the bees guard against their attackers.

 Flies such as the Southern Bee-killer and the Texas Bee-killer are known to eat bees.
 If they come after your hive, there’s nothing to do but move it to a new spot.

 The Small Hive Beetle will infiltrate the hive where it feeds on pollen and lays eggs, sometimes overrunning a colony.
-If your hive has an infestation, treat it with the appropriate pesticides.
+If your hive has an infestation, you may choose to treat it with the appropriate pesticides.

 Spiders catch insects, so it stands to reason that you want to keep them well away from your bees.
 Knock down any webs you find near your hive, especially directly in front of it.

-It’s going to be very hard to convince your neighbors not to spray with pesticides.
-You are welcome to try, and you may succeed, but if you don’t, the next most important thing is to compromise and keep the lines of communication open.
-Ask them to let you know when they will be spraying.
-If it’s going to involve a lot of chemicals, you can move your bees at least three miles away from the area for the day.
-If that’s not feasible, You can drape wet burlap over the hives during the time of spraying to discourage your bees from going out.
+Ask your neighbor to let you know when they will be spraying.
+If a lot of chemicals are involved, you can move your bees at least three miles away from the area for the day.
+If that’s not feasible – and it will rarely be so – you can drape wet burlap over the hives during the time of spraying to discourage your bees from going out.